-FINA and its Member Federations shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with DC 14.3.
-FINA and its Member Federations shall ensure that its employees (whether permanent or otherwise), contractors, agents,
+FINAWorld Aquatics and its Member Federations shall ensure that information concerning Adverse Analytical Findings, Atypical Findings, and other asserted anti-doping rule violations remains confidential until such information is Publicly Disclosed in accordance with DCArt.
+14.3.
+FINAWorld Aquatics and its Member Federations shall ensure that its employees (whether permanent or otherwise), contractors, agents, consultants, and any Delegated Third Party are subject to fully enforceable contractual duty of confidentiality and to fully enforceable procedures for the investigation and disciplining of improper and/or unauthorized disclosure of such confidential information.

-DC 14.2 Notice of Anti-Doping Rule Violation Decisions or violations of Ineligibility or Provisional Suspension Decisions and Request for Files
+DGArt.
+14.2 Notice of Anti-Doping Rule Violation Decisions or violations of Ineligibility or Provisional Suspension Decisions and Request for Files

-DC 14.2.1 Anti-doping rule violation decisions or decisions related to violations of Ineligibility or Provisional Suspension rendered pursuant to DC 7.6, DC 8.1, DC 10.5, DC 10.6, DC 10.7, DC 10.14.3 or DC 13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the maximum potential sanction was not imposed.
-Where the decision is not in English or French, FINA shall provide a short English or French summary of the decision and the supporting reasons.
+DCArt.
+14.2.1 Anti-doping rule violation decisions or decisions related to violations of Ineligibility or Provisional Suspension rendered pursuant to DCArt.
+7.6, DCArt.
+8.1, DCArt.
+10.5, DCArt.
+10.6, DCArt.
+10.7, DCArt.
+10.14.3 -or DCArt.
+13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the maximum potential sanction was not imposed.
+Where the decision is not in English or French, FINAWorld Aquatics shall provide a short English or French summary of the decision and the supporting reasons.

-DC 14.2.2 An Anti-Doping Organisation having a right to appeal a decision received pursuant to DC 14.2.1 or Article 14.2.1 of the Code may, within fifteen (15) days of receipt, request a copy of the complete case file pertaining to the decision.
+DCArt.
+14.2.2 An Anti-Doping Organisation having a right to appeal a decision received pursuant to DCArt.
+14.2.1 or Article 14.2.1 of the Code may, within fifteen (15) days of receipt, request a copy of the complete case file pertaining to the decision.

-DC 14.3 Public Disclosure
+DCArt.
+14.3 Public Disclosure

-DC 14.3.1 After notice has been provided to the Athlete or other Person in accordance with the International Standard for Results Management, and to the applicable Anti-Doping Organisations in accordance with DC 14.1.2, the identity of any Athlete or other Person who is notified of a potential anti-doping rule violation, the Prohibited Substance or Prohibited Method and the nature of the violation involved, and whether the Athlete or other Person is subject to a Provisional Suspension may be Publicly Disclosed by FINA.
-FINA may also comment publicly on the matter at this stage.
+DCART.
+14.3.1 After notice has been provided to the Athlete or other Person in accordance with the International Standard for Results Management, and to the applicable Anti-Doping Organisations in accordance with DCART.
+14.1.2, the identity of any Athlete or other Person who is notified of a potential anti-doping rule violation, the Prohibited Substance or Prohibited Method and the nature of the violation involved, and whether the Athlete or other Person is subject to a Provisional Suspension may be Publicly Disclosed by FINA.
+FINAWORLD Aquatics.
+World Aquatics may also comment publicly on the matter at this stage.

-DC 14.3.2 No later than twenty (20) days after it has been determined in an appellate decision under DC 13.2.1 or 13.2.2, or such appeal has been waived, or a hearing in accordance with DC 8 has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under DC 10.8, or a new period of Ineligibility, or reprimand, has been imposed under DC 10.14.3, FINA must Publicly Disclose the disposition of the anti-doping matter including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any) and the Consequences imposed.
-FINA must also Publicly Disclose within twenty (20) days the results of appellate decisions concerning anti-doping rule violations, including the information described above.
+been determined in an appellate decision under DCArt.
+13.2.1 or 13.2.2, or such appeal has been waived, or a hearing in accordance with DCArt.
+8 has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under DCArt.
+10.8, or a new period of Ineligibility, or reprimand, has been imposed under DCArt.
+10.14.3, EINAWorld Aquatics must Publicly Disclose the disposition of the anti-doping matter including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any) and the Consequences imposed.
+FINAWorld Aquatics must also Publicly Disclose within twenty (20) days the results of appellate decisions concerning anti-doping rule violations, including the information described above.

-[Comment to DC 14.3.2: Where Public Disclosure as required by DC 14.3.2 would result in a breach of other applicable laws, FINA's failure to make the Public Disclosure will not result in a determination of non-compliance with Code as set forth in Article 4.1 of the International Standard for the Protection of Privacy and Personal Information.]
+[Comment to DGArt.
+14.3.2: Where Public Disclosure as required by DGArt.
+14.3.2 would result in a breach of other applicable laws, FINA's World Aquatics' failure to make the Public Disclosure will not result in a determination of non-compliance with Code as set forth in Article 4.1 of the International Standard for the Protection of Privacy and Personal Information.]